 In South Sudan, CSI is Still Liberating Slaves!

 Despite the tragic fighting affecting large areas of South Sudan, in North Bahr el-Ghazal state, where CSI operates, there is peace, and CSI is continuing to free people from slavery in North Sudan and bring them home.
-400 people were freed on February 28 and March 1!
+1000 people have been freed so far in 2014!

 Abuk and Angom, sisters, were separated for fifteen years when Angom was captured and enslaved by jihadists from North Sudan during the war.
 For years, Abuk traveled to CSI slave liberations hoping to find her sister among those freed.
 This time, she finally did!

 To help make more reunions like this possible, DONATE NOW.